haakco/deploying-laravel-app/Stage_0/README.md

 ![GH deploy keys menu](images/GH_deploy_keys_menu.png)

-Don't give it right access.
+Please don't give it write access.

-Now remove the ```/var/www/site``` directory as we are going to clone the repository over it.
+Now remove the ```/var/www/site``` directory as we will clone the repository over it.
-The clone will complain if the folder is there
+The clone will complain if the folder is there.

 ```bash
 rm -rf /var/www/site
 ```

-For this example we are going to deploy ```https://github.com/thedevdojo/wave```.
+For this example, we are going to deploy ```https://github.com/thedevdojo/wave```.

-We'll also need to install git
+We'll also need to install git.

 ```git clone https://github.com/thedevdojo/wave /var/www/site```